Rifampin/isoniazid/pyrazinamide (By mouth)

 How to Use This Medicine

-- It is best to take this medicine on an empty stomach, 1 hour before or 2 hours after a meal with a full of glass of water.
+- Take this medicine on an empty stomach, 1 hour before or 2 hours after a meal, and with a full glass of water.
 It is important to take this medicine on a regular schedule.

-- Your doctor may also want you to take pyridoxine (e.g., Hexa-Betalin, vitamin B6) everyday to help prevent or lessen some of the side effects of isoniazid.
-If it is needed, it is very important to take pyridoxine everyday along with this medicine.
-Do not miss any doses.
+- Your doctor may also want you to take pyridoxine (vitamin B6) every day to help prevent or lessen some of the side effects of isoniazid.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.